-Pluteaceae is probably sister to Amanita, which you have to admit, they do look like.
-Other mushrooms related to Pluteus, but not found on this page because they don't look the same, are Melanoleuca and Macrocystidia.
+Pluteaceae is sister to the Amanitaceae, which, with their often tall statuesque habit, you have to admit, they do look like (especially since some share a volva).
+Other mushrooms in the Pluteaceae, but not found on this page because they don't have free gills and do have white spores, are Melanoleuca.

 This page should be small enough to browse.
 For species with a volva, jump to Volvariella.

 Section Pluteus - this section smells and tastes like radish and has fat, spindle-shaped pleurocystidia on the gill faces that look like they are wearing jester caps.